rocket806/RocketShell/README.md

 # RocketShell
-RocketShell is an easy shell made for educational purposes
+RocketShell is an easy shell made for educational purposes.
+Warning: this code uses eval, wich can be unsafe.